hashi7412/HTML-parser-in-Golang/README.md

 Package goquery implements features similar to jQuery, including the chainable syntax, to manipulate and query an HTML document.

+It brings a syntax and a set of features similar to jQuery to the Go language.
+It is based on Go's net/html package and the CSS Selector library cascadia.
+Syntax-wise, it is as close as possible to jQuery, with the same method names when possible, and that warm and fuzzy chainable interface.

 ## Conclusion

 In this repository, we've implemented token-based authentication with Golang and MySQL